danbev/learning-rust/README.md

 ```
 So we can see that this is not our main function but one provided by the Rust
 runtime library.
 If we inspect the generated llvm intermediate representation
-(IR) we can see that a function named `main` is generated for us, and the our
+(IR) we can see that a function named `main` is generated for us, and that our
 `main` is named just_main::main.
 ```console
 $ rustc --emit=llvm-ir just-main.rs